johneubank-ai/mcp-gateway-registry/README.md

 ## Quick Start

+**New to MCP Gateway?** Start with our [Complete Setup Guide](docs/complete-setup-guide.md) for detailed step-by-step instructions from scratch on AWS EC2.

 Choose your identity provider and get running in 5 minutes:

 ### Option A: Keycloak (Recommended - Self-Hosted)